awsdocs/iam-user-guide/doc_source/id_roles_manage_delete.md

 1. Delete all policies that are associated with the role\.

-   1. To list all policies that are in the role, enter the following command:
+   1. To list all inline policies that are in the role, enter the following command:

       ```
       aws iam list-role-policies --role-name role-name
       ```

-   1. To delete each policy from the role, enter the following command for each policy:
+   1. To delete each inline policy from the role, enter the following command for each policy:

       ```
       aws iam delete-role-policy --role-name role-name --policy-name policy-name
+      ```

+   1. To list all managed policies that are attached to the role, enter the following command:

+      ```
+      aws iam list-attached-role-policies --role-name role-name
+      ```

+   1. To detach each managed policy from the role, enter the following command for each policy:

+      ```
+      aws iam detach-role-policy --role-name role-name --policy-arn policy-arn
       ```

 1. Enter the following command to delete the role: